Oct 22, 2019 | Hotel Management | Reading Time: 5 minutes

 Long live the hotel receptionist

 The front desk is the hotel’s heart.
-It’s through the front desk that all veins pulse: housekeeping, sales, reservations, etc. The receptionist is also the hotel’s face.
+It’s through the hotel front desk that all veins pulse: housekeeping, sales, reservations, etc. The receptionist is also the hotel’s face.
 He/She is the hotel’s first impression for the traveler who has just arrived.
-That is why a good hotel front desk agent is the key to successful lodging.
+That is why a good hotel front desk agent is the key to a successful business.

 My time in the hotel industry brought me good results and many joys.
 Nevertheless, the little free time I had and the high work demands took a toll on me, so today I work indirectly with the hotel industry.
 Through my season as a hotelier, I’ve come to admire people who dedicate themselves to this industry.